petethepig/marmot/README.md

 ###Okay, how do I configure it?

-FontSquirrel Webfont Generator has **a lot of** options and by default Marmot will use default ones.
+Font Squirrel Webfont Generator has **a lot of** options and by default Marmot will use default ones.

-Every FontSquirrel webfont kit comes with a text file called **generator_config.txt**.
+Every Font Squirrel webfont kit comes with a text file called **generator_config.txt**.
 Marmot can read it:

     marmot  -c generator-config.txt  font.otf